Learning Nuggets in training: Think small!

 Why is a learning unit called a Learning Nugget?

-In German, we primarily use the term for small chicken pieces (Chicken Nuggets).
-Originally, a nugget is a small chunk of pure gold.
-Either way, a nugget is primarily one thing: Small!
-For application in e-learning, the analogy to the chicken pieces indicates that your learning units should be as tasty as possible (to be taken with a grain of salt).
-And the gold analogy fits in that your learning units contain valuable messages.
+In German, we use the term mainly for small pieces of chicken (Chicken Nuggets).
+Originally, a nugget is a small lump of pure gold.
+Either way, a nugget is above all one thing: small!
+For use in e-learning, the analogy to chicken pieces works in that your learning units should be as tasty as possible (to be taken with a wink).
+And the gold analogy fits insofar as your learning units contain valuable messages.

-This is what we imagine when thinking of nuggets: chicken pieces and gold nuggets.
-Both have one thing in common: They are small parts of a larger whole.
+That’s what we imagine when we think of nuggets: pieces of chicken and gold nuggets.
+Both share one thing: They are small parts of a larger whole.

 How short can a Learning Nugget be?

 In principle, a Learning Nugget should be as short as possible and as long as necessary.
-Within the context of e-learning or blended learning, this means: Each nugget should be comprehensible within a maximum of 2 minutes.
+In the context of e-learning or blended learning, this means: Each nugget should be fully graspable within a maximum of 2 minutes.

-By the way: The learning platform blink.it consists of individual Blinks, which function just like a Learning Nugget.
+By the way: The blink.it learning platform consists of individual Blinks that work exactly like a Learning Nugget.
 Read more about it in this article: What is a Blink?
-The 2-Minute Learning Concept
+The 2-minute learning concept

-However, you should not strictly adhere to a certain time.
-If you want to shorten existing learning content, rather ask yourself: What is the message you want to convey?
+However, you should not be overly meticulous about a very specific amount of time.
+If you want to shorten existing learning content, ask yourself instead: What is the message you want to convey?
 You should be able to formulate each message in one sentence.

-Rule of thumb: If you find several messages in a learning unit, you can create several Learning Nuggets from it.
+Rule of thumb: If you find multiple messages in a learning unit, you can create multiple Learning Nuggets from it.

 1. (2 sentences) Introduction from the previous topic / Learning Nugget